dymmond/esmerald/docs/middleware/middleware.md

 <a href='https://www.starlette.io/middleware/#pure-asgi-middleware' target='_blank'>pure asgi middlewares</a>.

 !!!
 Note
-    MiddlewareProtocol doesn't enforce `config` parameters but enforces the `app` parameter as this will make sure it will also work with Starlette as well as used as standard.
+    MiddlewareProtocol does not enforce `config` parameters but enforces the `app` parameter as this will make sure it will also work with Starlette as well as used as standard.

 ### Quick sample